wolfSSL/wolfssl-examples/certgen/README.md

-# Certficate Generation and Signing examples
+# Certificate Generation and Signing examples

 To build this example configure wolfssl with `./configure --enable-certgen --enable-certreq` or add the defines: